-Get a Jump Start on Law School
+Get A Jump On Law School AND Much More

 The Legal Studies major provides an interdisciplinary course of study that combines courses and learning outcomes from business, communications, English, history, political science, philosophy and other liberal arts disciplines.
-Students explore issues such as justice, order, rights, the human condition, and ethical assumptions underlying the competing concepts of human nature and society.
-The Legal Studies major especially is recommended for students who are considering careers in law, higher education, or public service.
+Students explore issues such as justice, order, rights, the human condition and ethical assumptions underlying the competing concepts of human nature and society.
+The Legal Studies major especially is recommended for students who are considering careers in law, higher education or public service.

-- Formulate cogent arguments and skillfully critique the arguments of others.
+formulate cogent arguments and skillfully critique the arguments of others.

-- Communicate effectively and fluently in speech and in writing.
+communicate effectively and fluently in speech and in writing.

-- Conduct independent, original research, demonstrating the ability to gather, organize, and present evidence, data, or information from a variety of primary and secondary sources.
+conduct independent, original research, demonstrating the ability to gather, organize and present evidence, data or information from a variety of primary and secondary sources.

-- Critically analyze the relationship between law, government, and society.
+critically analyze the relationship between law, government and society.

-- Discuss and understand major theories and criticisms of law from an interdisciplinary perspective.
+discuss and understand major theories and criticisms of law from an interdisciplinary perspective.

-- Evaluate the quality of legal research, whether it employs social scientific methods (quantitative or qualitative) or legal research methods.
+evaluate the quality of legal research, whether it employs social scientific methods (quantitative or qualitative) or legal research methods.

 Legal Studies majors who are interested in law school are encouraged to participate in the Elizabethtown College Pre-Law Program.
 The Pre-Law Program offers engagement in cocurricular activities, preparation for the Law School Admissions Test (LSAT) and a strong advisory component to assist students in course selection.